ckgardner25/DMX512_Controller/README.md

 ## Control Strategy
 The DMX takes a 5V signal which drives both the RS-485 transceiver and the STM32 Microcontroller.
 The 5V is brought through a step-down chip that creates 3.3V to power the linear potentiometers that act as the faders which the microcontroller interprets as different signal values for lighting.

+## Analysis Depth
+Versions 1.0 and 1.1 were not simulated and rather relied purely on datasheets and mathematical modeling.
+This ended up causing major errors as the 3.3V buck converter only put out .3V during trials.

+As such version 2.0 were designed around the simulation below as a updated buck converter that successfully outputted 3.4V after 1ms.
+This was modeled in PSpice.

 ## Simulations
 The LM2596 Buck-Converter for simple 5V to 3.3V conversion.
 NOTE: this is for version 2.0 and after.